Image (c) Warner Bros

-Who’d have thought the five escape room personalities are basically The Breakfast Club?
+Who’d have thought the common escape room personalities are basically The Goonies?

 You wrangle your smartest friends to try out an escape room.
 Right, your inner monologue begins, these are the nerdiest people I know.
 Success is guaranteed!

 Except that’s not what happens.
 You hit the first puzzle that doesn’t rely on logic or maths, and you hit a brick wall.
 Cue 20 minutes of screaming and arguing before severing ties with your so-called friends forever.

 Variety is the spice of life, and so escape room success requires a mix of different personalities.
 And, coincidentally, these personalities match up almost seamlessly with characters from The Goonies.

 Of course, you’re unlikely to get a group of people that fit all these archetypes neatly.
 And if you’re in a team of two or three, you’re going to be pulling double or triple duty to fit multiple aspects per player.

 But these archetypes should hopefully help you if you’re looking to pick your teammates for your next escape.
 And it gives you an excuse to watch The Goonies again, and who doesn’t want that?

 Is this just an excuse to talk about The Goonies?

 In The Goonies, Mouth is an obnoxious loudmouth who doesn’t know when to shut up.